peterdotplus/JeevesBot/frontend/DEPLOYMENT.md

 ## 🔒 Security Considerations

-### 1. Environment Variables
+### 1. Configuration Security
-- Never commit `.env.production` to version control
+- Never commit sensitive passwords to version control
+- **The `frontend/config.json` file is automatically excluded from Git in `.gitignore`**
 - Use secure passwords in production
-- Consider using environment variable management in your deployment platform
+- Consider using different config files for different environments
+- **Important**: Configuration is embedded at build time and cannot be changed without rebuilding

 ### 2. Backend Security
 - Ensure backend API has proper CORS configuration